kosbr/kosbr.github.io/_posts/2015-11-10-how_to_hire.markdown

   Alexandr told that without any HR policy about 80% income CV are from not appropriate people.
 A few advice from Alexandr to get good specialists (only the most interesting and not obvious):

   * Organize some *paid* training.
 Not free - is very important.
-Specialists, who pay money for education are those active people who always growing.
+Specialists, who pay money for education are active people who always growing.
   * Organize a lot of events in your office.
 It also attracts people to your company.
   * New people make a reputation of your company.
 They should be placed in the best areas of your office.
-These people will be asked questions like "Are you satisfied with you company?".
+These people will be asked questions like "Are you satisfied with your new company?".
 Likely they will share in the Instagram photos of your office and their workplaces.

   And the last interesting idea Alexandr noticed: In common it is not bad if your company often changes developers, but